lmichael107/CogSci18_UnixShell/index.md

 and automate repetitive tasks
 so they aren't typing the same things over and over again.
-Use of the shell is fundamental to using a wide range of other powerful tools and computing resources (including "high-performance computing" supercomputers).
+Use of the shell is fundamental to using a wide range of other powerful tools and scalable computing resources (including most servers and clusters).
-These lessons will start you on a path towards using these resources effectively.
+The lessons, below, will start you on a path towards using these resources effectively.

+**For our CogSci 2018 Tutorial on 'Scalable Computing' we'll be following an abridged walk-through of the below Schedule (skipping "Loops" and "Finding Things" altogether), but you can visit this full lesson (and many others) from [Software Carpentry's full set of computing and programming lessons](https://software-carpentry.org/lessons/) created and taught for researchers, by researchers.**

 > ## Prerequisites
 >